Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-4cmv1GtvB18.md

 ### Transcript

-> copy paste settings for miners fluid extracted power plants when i upload that on cubist that's hopefully soon because i don't think that's a hard thing to fix i say that but yeah i'll put that on the keyword side and then we will take a look
+> copy paste settings for miners fluid extracted power plants when I upload that on cubist that's hopefully soon because I don't think that's a hard thing to fix I say that but yeah I'll put that on the keyword side and then we will take a look